peymanshahmarimikaeeldarehsi/duck-duck-clone/development-strategy.md

 ### Repo

-what branch(es) did you work on?
+what branch(es) did you work on? sandra worked on the footer branch

 ### HTML

-what did you change in the HTML and why?
+what did you change in the HTML and why? footer heading and paragragh. tweet link and image

 ### CSS

-what did you change in the CSS and why?
+what did you change in the CSS and why? i did an inline css styling in html for background color, sizing and alignment.

 ## Finishing Touches